cosmosking2050/API/1.3/CONTENTS/METHODS/removeMMSInboxMessage.md

 ## removeMMSInboxMessage

 __Synopsis:__
 Immediately removes stored MMS inbox content and text files for the specified message ID (mmsinboxid), and returns the status of operation.
 Removing content files does not remove the transaction record.
-The content to remove is identified using the mmsinboxid tag, which can be obtained from MMS MO Postback notification XML inside TRACKINGID node (for details go to [SMS MO / MMS MO](https://github.com/SkycoreMobile/API/blob/master/1.3/CONTENTS/POSTBACKS/POSTBACK_SMS+MMS_MO.md)) or from UI under MMS Inbox >> Moderation Panel.
+The content to remove is identified using the mmsinboxid tag, which can be obtained from MMS MO Postback notification XML inside TRACKINGID node (for details go to [SMS/MMS MO Postbacks](https://github.com/SkycoreMobile/API/blob/master/1.3/CONTENTS/POSTBACKS/POSTBACK_MESSAGE_INBOX.md)) or from UI under MMS Inbox >> Moderation Panel.

 __Request:__
 ```xml